-Lumber, plywood and OSB prices experienced unprecedented increases in the second half of 2020 and during the first quarter of 2021, primarily impacted by a combination of limited supply and elevated demand.
-Production curtailments by major producers earlier in 2020 contributed to low levels of supply chain inventory, while home construction activity and the repair and remodel market remained strong.
+Lumber, plywood and OSB prices experienced unprecedented increases in the second half of 2020 and during the first half of 2021, primarily impacted by a combination of limited supply and elevated demand.
+Production curtailments by major producers earlier in 2020 contributed to low levels of supply chain inventory, while home construction activity and the repair and remodel market increased after the onset of COVID-19.
+Prices reached a peak in May 2021 and began to decline sharply near the end of the second quarter ultimately levelling off in August 2021, and largely offsetting some of the price gains made since June 2020.